alukach/alukach.github.io/about/index.md

 <br />

 I'm a GIS Developer / Cartographer / Pythonista / Open Source celebrant from the Northwest of the United States.
 I'm currently employed with [Osprey Informatics](ospreyinformatics.com), a Calgary-based startup.
 While my professional background lies mainly with ocean data, I'm a lover of all types of spatial data.
-I maintain and occasionally develop the [LivingCityMap](http://www.livingcitymap.com), an effort spatially index all things happening in Seattle's events.
+I maintain and occasionally develop the [LivingCityMap](http://www.livingcitymap.com), an to effort spatially index all things happening in Seattle's events.
 I get my fix of what's new and fresh from Seattle's so-very-active OSGeo chapter, [CUGOS](http://www.cugos.org).

 When I'm not in my nerd-cave or at work, you can typically find me walking my dog in Calgary AB, making curries, or riding my bike.